MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/revision-heidi/appv-capacity-planning.md

 The random delay specifies the maximum delay (in minutes) for data to be sent to the reporting server.
 When the scheduled task is started, the client generates a random delay between **0** and **ReportingRandomDelay** and will wait the specified duration before sending data.

-Random delay = 4 * number of clients/average requests per second.
+*Random delay = 4 × number of clients/average requests per second*.

-Example: Random delay for 500 clients with 120 requests per second is 4 * 500/120 = about 17 minutes.
+Example: Random delay for 500 clients with 120 requests per second is *4 × 500/120 = about 17 minutes*.

 ## App-V publishing server capacity planning recommendations